 Stay on a floating Tent

 Yes, a floating tent that has a bedroom and overlooks the Mayem Lake near Bicholim.
 You will also spot some at Champions Yacht Club at GTDC Residency around in the same area.
+While here, do visit the Bhagwan Mahavir National Park and the interesting Lamgau Caves. (more details under the Caves Section)

 Attend the Goa Festival During March